 - Duplicate or Triplicate Originals: This Agreement may be executed in duplicate or triplicate originals, each of which shall be deemed an original and equally admissible in evidence.
 All such executed copies shall together constitute one and the same agreement.

-31. Amendments to AgreementThe Agency reserves the right to amend, modify, or update this Agreement, including its terms, conditions, and policies, at any time without prior notice to the Talent.
-Any changes to this Agreement will become effective immediately upon being posted on the Agency’s website or communicated to the Talent through other means.
-The Talent acknowledges and agrees that it is their responsibility to review the most current version of the Agreement prior to continuing to work with the Agency.
-Continued participation in the Agency’s services after any modifications to this Agreement constitutes the Talent’s acceptance of the revised terms.
-If the Talent does not agree with any changes, they must notify the Agency in writing, and the Agency reserves the right to suspend or terminate the Talent’s access to future engagements as outlined in this Agreement.
+31. Amendments and Changes to the AgreementThe Agency reserves the right to amend, modify, or update this Agreement, including its terms, conditions, and policies, at any time without prior notice to the Client.
+Any changes to this Agreement will become effective immediately upon being posted on the Agency’s website or communicated to the Client through other means.
+The Client acknowledges and agrees that it is their responsibility to review the most current version of the Agreement prior to engaging the Agency’s services.
+Continued use of the Agency’s services after any modifications to this Agreement constitutes the Client’s acceptance of the revised terms.
+If the Client does not agree with any changes, they must notify the Agency in writing and may be subject to the cancellation terms outlined in this Agreement.

 - Notice to the Agency: Notices to the Agency must be sent to the following contact information:

-- Good Company Events LLC
+Good Company Events LLC

 - Effective Date of Notices: Notices sent via email will be deemed received on the date the email is successfully sent, provided no delivery failure notice is received.